Sunday, November 22, 2015

 She stood.
 Before she left the office, Rusk said, “Give yourself the full time off before making any decisions.
 Will you do that?”

-When Karen left Wupatki, she drove down the two-and-a-half-mile road to the small ruin at Wukoki.
+When Karen left Tukopi, she drove down the two-and-a-half-mile road to the small ruin at Wukondo.
 Even though it was still early, she was surprised to find the parking lot empty.
-She was glad to be alone; it gave her a chance to think about what had just happened.
-It bothered her that Rusk had had so little time, suspending her and then dismissing her abruptly.
-Surely that was an indication of how much he valued her.
+Glad to be alone, the solitude gave her a chance to think about what had just happened.
+Rusk hadn’t wasted any time, suspending her and then dismissing her abruptly—an indication of how much he valued her.

-Wukoki was her favorite ruin in the entire park, and it looked especially fine this morning.
+Wukondo looked especially fine this morning.
 The sun hung low in the sky, making strong, dark shadows on the pueblo.
 She walked around inspecting the stone walls, peering through open windows, marveling for the hundredth time at the handiwork.
 While she stood gazing into one of the ancient rooms, an image of herself as a Native American came to mind.
-She pictured herself grinding corn on a metate, smiling peacefully.
-Maybe that was her problem, she thought: she had been born four centuries too late.
-Perhaps she might have been more content in a simpler society.
-But in the same instant she realized she wouldn’t have been happy living in a crowded pueblo.
+She pictured herself grinding corn on a metate, smiling peacefully, blissfully content living in a simpler society.
+In the same instant she realized she’d never have been happy, suffocated by other people in an overcrowded pueblo.

-The sound of car tires whining down the long stretch of asphalt road brought her out of the reverie.
+The sound of car tires whining down the long stretch of asphalt road brought her back to reality.
 On her way to the parking lot, a freckle-faced teenaged boy with thick wire-rim glasses, an expensive digital camera hanging around his bony neck, rushed by.
 At the head of the winding sidewalk that led down to the ruin, his mother appeared, a large round woman wearing a red flannel shirt and jeans.
 She had a trumpet voice.
-“Slow down, Dwight,” she blasted, looking back at her husband for support, disgust for her spouse evident on her face.
+“Slow down, Dwight,” she blasted, looking back at her husband for support, disdain for her spouse evident on her face.
 The man, seeing Karen, said nothing.
-There was that quality about the husband, Karen thought, an obvious timidity, though he was as large as a bull elephant.
+There was that quality about the husband, Karen thought, an obvious timidity, though he was as large as a bull elk.
 Both parents nodded at Karen as they passed.
-“Good morning,” Karen said, even though her morning had been anything but good.
+“Good morning,” Karen said.

-At the contact station, things had picked up, and George was too busy with tourists to ask what had happened with Rusk.
-Karen was grateful for the heavy traffic because she was afraid her voice might crack explaining the scene at the super’s office, and hearing herself sound weak like that, she might break down crying.
-That was the last thing she wanted–to let somebody see her out of control.
-Later, by the time the morning rush had slowed, she had managed to compose herself, and she was able to tell George about her suspension without a quavering voice.
+At the contact station, things had picked up, and George was too busy dealing with tourists to ask what had happened with Rusk.
+Karen was grateful for the heavy traffic because she knew her voice would quaver explaining the scene at the super’s office, and hearing herself sound weak always provoked self-loathing.
+Later, by the time the morning rush had slowed, she was able to tell George about her suspension as if it was something that had happened to someone else.

-George was one of the nicest rangers in the park, an old-timer who would be retiring in less than a year.
+George was one of the sweetest rangers in the park, an old-timer who would be retiring in less than a year.
 Just looking at him always made Karen feel better, his leathery, sun-tanned face, his smiling blue eyes.
-Karen had always gotten along with George, and she knew he meant well when he said, “You want me to talk to Dale?
+Karen always got along with George, and she knew he meant well when he said, “You want me to talk to Dale?
 He and I go way back.”

 “What would you say?”

-“That two weeks is too long a suspension for someone who loves this place as much as you.”
+“That two weeks is too long a suspension for someone who cares about this place as much as you.”

 Karen remembered the conversation she’d had with George after her second reprimand, when she was flirting with the idea of moving to California.
-He told her then that he had thought about quitting plenty of times himself.
-When she had asked what had made him stay, he said, “Oh, lots of things.
-Maybe I was too lazy to find another job.
-Maybe I liked the park service too much.
-I know I always loved working in the out-of-doors.
-I guess it was a combination of all those things.”
-She recalled being disappointed with his response.
-She had wanted him to share some wisdom, to give her words to live by, to tell her how to get along with others.
-But he had offered nothing.
+He told her then that he’d thought about quitting plenty of times.
+When she asked what made him stay, he said, “Oh, lots of things.
+I was too lazy to find another job, for one thing, and I always loved working out-of-doors.
+Guess it was a combination of things.”
+His words didn’t inspire, but what had she expected, a revelation, pearls of wisdom to live by?

-Now, as they stood staring down the long curve of road leading out of the park, she found herself irritated at George’s sudden silence, as if somehow, he, too, had forsaken her.
-But when he reached his bear-paw hand up to scratch the crown of his white head, the feeling passed.
-She couldn’t be mad at George.
+Now, as they stood staring down the long curve of road leading out of the park, George grew silent, as if, for him, the issue had been resolved.
+When he reached his bear paw up to scratch the crown of his white head, she understood she could never be disappointed in him.

 The influx of tourists through the gate kept the rangers so busy they had to take turns eating lunch.
 Karen went first, requiring only fifteen minutes because she had little appetite.
 George took a bit more than half an hour, sitting in the wooden chair with his feet up on the counter, sipping strong-smelling coffee from a beige thermos cup, eating a ham sandwich he had made for himself.
 His wife had died last year.